|Schedules and results||Select Academy||Select Classic|

 Equipment and uniforms

-The uniform consists of a full Nike kit which includes: blue jersey, white jersey, black shorts and black socks.
+The uniform consists of a full Adidas kit which includes: blue jersey, white jersey, black shorts and blue socks.
 Players who have the uniform from previous seasons are encouraged to reuse it, and players who need new pieces or an entire uniform may purchase them at the CYSA/Idaho Rush office.
-Due to sponsorship between the Rush Soccer Club and Nike, players must wear the Nike uniform for games.
+Due to sponsorship between the Rush Soccer Club and Adidas, players must wear the Adidas uniform for games.

 Soccer shoes should have plastic, aluminum or molded rubber studs.
 The studs must be no longer than 3/4 inch and should be manufactured and sold as soccer shoes.
 The studs must not be sharp (no baseball cleats) and shoes with a single stud at the toe (American football cleats or rubber baseball cleats) are not allowed.